 13. For all Michigan Swimming sanctioned meets (LCM, SCM, SCY), all warm up and cool down areas must be marked.
 Due to safety issues all warm up and cool down areas need to include: (1) Lane lines/ropes--this can be modified lane rope with a few floats attached, some form of lane dividers facilitate safe circle swim.
 (2) Backstroke flags can be a rope or a cable with attached flags or visible markers a few feet apart that warns athletes they are five (5) yards or meters away from the wall.

+14. The meet host will use the warm up swimmers in the session report to determine the use of a “controlled warm up”.
+Controlled warm-ups is enacted with there is more than 23 swimmers per lane in a 25 SC pool (yards or Meters) or 40 in a LCM pool.
+The host club determines how a controlled warm up will function.

 R-7 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled